 If you are unsure whether you can provide all these details, you will not be allowed to undergo an egg donation cycle.

 Consult your fertility clinic to know the forms of birth control that are allowed.
-If you are unsure whether you can change or remove the form of contraception, you are not a suitable candidate for egg donation.
+If you are unsure whether you can change.
+If you cannot remove the form of contraception, you are not a suitable candidate for egg donation.

 6. Do you see your menstrual period every 21 to 35 days when you are not on hormonal birth control?